LinearTeam/Line-Minecraft-Launcher/README.md

 LMC supports run as a terminal or a GUI.
 GUI based on PyQt5.

-Compared to other third-party Minecraft launchers, LMC may be larger and slower, but we are committed to giving you a better experience.

 LMC provided all of Minecraft Launcher cores, included: Microsoft Login module, Launcher module, multi-threads downloader & Json downloader...
 You are free to use these modules to create your own launcher.

 ## License